I’m a long-term advocate for localization, but this site has been monolingual for over a year now.

 Read MoreBack in 2019, I had to create a developer portal with no budget.

-Read MoreThis week, I had a look at the Domain Object Model (DOM) for the first time since graduating from my computer science degree over a decade ago.
+Read MoreThis week, I had a look at the Document Object Model (DOM) for the first time since graduating from my computer science degree over a decade ago.

 Read MoreI’m a huge fan of Markdown.
 It’s great for wikis and writing content for static sites (most of the content on this site is written using it).